 In 1768, a cutting arrived at Hampton Court, from a mother-vine at Valentine’s Mansion in Ilford, Essex.

 By 1887 it was already 1.2 metres in circumference at the base.
 It’s now four metres, with the longest spur being 36.5 metres.
 That also makes it the largest grapevine in the world.

 The average crop of black grapes is 272 Kg.
 Exceptionally, the 2001 harvest was the biggest crop ever, with 363 Kg.
 The grapes are for sale every September in the Hampton Court shops.

 According to the archives, Queen Victoria had the grapes sent to the Royal Household at Windsor Castle.
 Edward VII then decided they should sell, by his time grapes were hardly uncommon.

 There’s no record of these grapes for wine.
-If we use the rule of thumb that a bottle of wine needs 1-1.2 kg of grapes, then in an average year it’s barely a barrel’s worth.
+If we use the rule of thumb that a bottle of wine needs 1-1.2 kg of grapes, it’s barely a barrel’s worth in an average year.

 Meanwhile, the Great Vine has outgrown its greenhouse several times.
 One constructed in the early 1900s had a public viewing area.
 By 1969, this again needed replacing, but the vine had become so entwined in the structure that the replacement aluminium glasshouse incorporates the older iron framework within it.

 The Great Vine is a variety of Vitis Vinifera species, called Schiava Grossa.
 This red wine variety is from the Alto Adige (Südtirol) of northern Italy.
 Some wine critics are unkind to Schiava.
 However, given the right terroir, such as in the DOCs of Santa Maddelena or Lago di Caldaro, it makes a delightful light red wine for early drinking.